sarkahn/ecs-turnbasedprototype/README.md

 ------

+The core idea of the turn based framework is this:
+* The framework loops through "game turns" (systems)
+* The "game turns" hand out "actions" (components)
+* Behaviour systems include the "actions" in their queries

+And voila - automatic turn based behaviour.

-I've built it to be as simple as possible while still being extensible.
+Of course, it's ECS so there's a whole lot of boiler-plate involved in that process.
+I've tried to build this to be relatively simple while still being extensible.
 The concept is fairly straightforward - you define a `GameTurnSystem<TurnType,ActorType>` like this:

 ##### [EnemyTurnSystem.cs](Assets/EnemyTurnSystem.cs)
 ```